 4. Protect Yourself and Your Passengers

 If you are operating an uninsured watercraft, you’ll be liable for covering any of the medical expenses incurred by injuries to you, your passengers, or anyone injured by the operation of your vehicle.
-However, an insurance policy can cover both you and anyone you take on board with you.
+However, an insurance policy can cover you and anyone you take on board with you.

 5. Be Prepared for Special Cases

 While a basic PWC insurance policy covers you for damages to your watercraft or medical expenses caused by injuries during its operation, there are other incidents you may want coverage for.
-Discuss additional coverage options when shopping for PWC insurance in order to be prepared for any possible situation you’ll run into regarding your vehicle.
+Discuss additional coverage options when shopping for PWC insurance to be prepared for any situation you’ll run into regarding your vehicle.

 6. Responsibility for Environmental Damage

 Operating a watercraft involves being a responsible steward of the environment that you pilot your vessel in.
 Leaking oil and fuel from a damaged watercraft into the water can cause lasting damage to the plants and animals living under the water.
 You can also cause significant damage to the ecosystem if your boat becomes damaged and sinks, which also comes with an expensive clean-up process.

 Federal law protects the delicate ecosystems in our country’s lakes, rivers, and oceans.
 If you don’t have proper insurance, paying for the costly cleaning of the environmental damage caused by a watercraft will likely fall on you.
 To avoid these steep fees, ensure you have proper coverage that insures you in the event of environmental damage caused by your vehicle.